tazama-lf/docs/README.md

 ###  3.1. <a name='31-transaction-monitoring-service-api'></a>Transaction Monitoring Service API

-The Transaction Monitoring Service (TMS) API is the point of interaction for the DFSP.
+The Transaction Monitoring Service (TMS) API is the point of interaction for the FSP.
 It has been designed to support ISO 20022 compliant transaction messages to give implementers the confidence that, as the world's payments and transfers embrace the ISO 20022 standard, the system is already designed to support them.

 Submitted message contents are validated to ensure that only valid messages are processed.
 Once the message is cleared, the messages are ingested into the historical data stores through the Data Preparation steps.